 Highlights of the Report:

 - The status quo is unsustainable.
-DOE’s analysis shows that, if current retirement schedules and incremental additions remain unchanged, most regions will face unacceptable reliability risks within five years and the Nation’s electrical power grid will be unable to meet expected demand for AI, data centers, manufacturing and industrialization while keeping the cost of living low for all Americans.
+DOE’s analysis shows that, if current load growth projections, retirement schedules, and incremental additions remain unchanged, most regions will face unacceptable reliability risks within five years.
 Staying on the present course would undermine U.S. economic growth, national security, and leadership in emerging technologies.

-- Grid growth must match the pace of AI innovation.
+- Grid growth needs to match the pace of AI innovation.
 Electricity demand from AI-driven data centers and advanced manufacturing is rising at a record pace.
-The magnitude and speed of projected load growth cannot be met with existing approaches to load addition and grid management.
-Radical change is needed to unleash the transformative potential of innovation.
+To keep the lights on and power the next wave of innovation, the Nation must modernize planning processes and accelerate construction of both generation and transmission assets.

-- Retirements plus load growth increase risk of power outages 100 times in 2030.
-Allowing 104 GW of firm generation to retire by 2030—without timely replacement—could lead to significant outages when weather conditions do not accommodate wind and solar generation.
-Modeling shows annual outage hours could increase from single digits today to more than 800 hours per year.
-Such a surge would leave millions of households and businesses vulnerable.
-We must renew a focus on firm generation and continue to reverse radical green ideology in order to address this risk.
+- Retirements plus projected load growth increases the risk of power outages by 100 times.
+At present,104 GW of firm generation is slated to retire by 2030.
+Without corresponding replacement, the risk of annual outages could increase from single digits today to more than 800 hours per year.
+Such a surge would leave millions of households and businesses vulnerable during stressful grid conditions.

 Resource Adequacy Report